andfoy/pywinpty/README.md

 del process
 ```

 ## Changelog
-Visit our [CHANGELOG](CHANGELOG.md) file to know more about our new features and improvements.
+Visit our [CHANGELOG](CHANGELOG.md) file to learn more about our new features and improvements.

 ## Contribution guidelines
 We follow PEP8 and PEP257 for pure python packages and Cython/VS to compile extensions.
 Feel free
 to send a PR or create an issue if you have any problem/question.

 ## Backers

 Support us with a monthly donation and help us continue our activities.

 [![Backers](https://opencollective.com/spyder/backers.svg)](https://opencollective.com/spyder#support)

 ## Sponsors